 Mentoring in IBD: The Master Class Annual National Symposium

 The 21st iteration on November 6, 2020, The Master Class will adopt a virtual format for the first time while staying true to its proven formula of clinically relevant state‐of‐the‐art lectures on hot topics in tandem with expert‐led, case‐based workshops and open discussions with distinguished faculty and peers to address the complexities of IBD diagnosis and management.

 Mentoring in IBD website

 www.mentoringinibd.com provides Canadian and international gastroenterologists with an archive of materials generated from recent Mentoring in IBD courses.
-Among other features, the site offers users the opportunity to obtain educational credits, correspond with peers and international experts and download MIIBD publications including IBD Dialogue (both Classic and Special Editions), E-Mentoring in IBD and The Dermatology of Inflammatory Bowel Disease as well as browse the Classic and Special Editions of IBD Dialogue.
+Among other features, the site offers users the opportunity to obtain educational credits, correspond with peers and international experts and download MIIBD publications including IBD Dialogue (both Classic and Special Editions), E-Mentoring in IBD and The Dermatology of Inflammatory Bowel Disease, a reference guide for the diagnosis and treatment of dermatological manifestations of IBD.

 E‐Mentoring in IBD